StefanKunde/Trademaster-Electron-Path-of-exile-tool/README.md

 To show the window after hiding type CommandOrControl+Q or click show option from the tray.

 Working for Ultimatium, but still missing some key features.
-Currently working on windows (tested) and mac (should, but did not test) For setup files go the release page (https://github.com/StefanKunde/Trademaster-Electron-Path-of-exile-tool/releases).
+Currently working on windows (tested) and mac (should, but did not test).
+For setup files go the release page (https://github.com/StefanKunde/Trademaster-Electron-Path-of-exile-tool/releases).

 Working features: